FoamScience/mixer-bayesian-optimization/README.md

 #### 1.1 Trials-to-"convergence" for the Bayesian optimization algorithm

-With 70 max trials (4 max parallel trials), the `BOTorch` algorithm convergence in **65 trials**.
+With 70 max trials (4 max parallel trials), the `BOTorch` algorithm converges in **65 trials**.
-One nice feature of Bayesian Algorithms is that the stopping strategy can shifted from objective values over to the **probability of improving on current best optima estimations**.
+One nice feature of Bayesian Algorithms is that the stopping strategy can be shifted from objective values over to the **probability of improving on current best optima estimations**.
 ```yaml
 meta: